Bentley celebrates its Centenary with a thrilling jewel

 GIA certified diamond identified

-Cut grade of diamond: Very Good
+The cut grade of a diamond: Very Good

 Purity or inclusion: VS2